FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 **Note:**

-- The length of the prefix on the created table name cannot exceed 50.
-For example, the length of / tables / t _ demo cannot exceed 50.。
+-The length of the prefix on the created table name cannot exceed 50.
+For example, the length of / tables / t _ demo cannot exceed 50。
-- The field type of the created table is a string type, even if other field types of the database are provided, the string type is set。
+-The field types of the created table are all string types.
+Even if other field types of the database are provided, they are set according to the string type。
 - Primary key field must be specified。For example, create a t _ demo table.
-The primary key field is name.。
-- The primary key of a table is not the same as the primary key in a relational database.
-The value of the primary key is not unique here.。
+The primary key field is name。 -The primary key of a table is not the same as the primary key in a relational database.
+The value of the primary key is not unique here.
+The primary key value needs to be passed in when processing records at the bottom of the blockchain。
-- You can specify a field as the primary key, but the modified keywords such as field self-increment, non-null, and index do not work。
+-You can specify the field as the primary key, but the set field self-increasing, non-empty, index and other modification keywords do not work。

 ### 2. [alter sql]